NSW catching its breath after day of thunder and rain bombs

-Sydney and Wollongong have been battered with heavy rain and flash flooding as a severe thunderstorm shifts north towards Newcastle.
+Streets became rivers and cars were washed away — with one even floating into the ocean — after torrential rain slammed parts of the Illawarra and greater Sydney.

+Hundreds of millimetres of rain and flash flooding battered the NSW south coast on Thursday, causing dangerous landslides and road closures.

-Central regions of NSW, including areas around Dubbo, were also forecast to cop a downpour.
+Central regions of NSW, including areas around Dubbo, were also forecast to cop a downpour as the thunderstorm shifted north.

-The Bureau of Meteorology said an upper trough was combining with an unstable environment to trigger severe thunderstorms across large parts of the state.

-It warned of intense rainfall that could lead to dangerous flash flooding for parts of the Central Coast, Hunter and central tablelands regions.

-Bellambi, near Wollongong, recorded 96mm of rainfall in one hour before midday, while further south Shellharbour Airport recorded 73mm.
+Videos posted to the Illawarra Weather Warnings Facebook page showed cars submerged as floodwaters engulfed streets.

+Rain was falling so hard that slopes turned into mini cascading waterfalls.

+In Stanwell Park, near Wollongong, a car was filmed being washed into the sea on a river of floodwaters.

-The State Emergency Service said it responded to more than 500 calls for help as rainfall lashed Sydney and the NSW south coast.
+The State Emergency Service said it responded to more than 1300 calls for assistance across NSW and performed 65 rescues.

 It said the Illawarra region was among the hardest hit and there had been 350 incidents and 21 flood rescues in the area.